Data breach registers and policies

 Post-breach review and evaluation

-Understanding what processes worked well, how issues were handled, and areas for improvement in the management of a data breach is an important component of the data breach administration process.
-This is particularly relevant to mitigating future risks, preventing reoccurrence or similar breaches, and improving personal information handling processes in line with expectations of the community and regulators.
+Understanding which processes worked well, how issues were handled, and areas for improvement in the management of a data breach is an important component of the data breach administration process.
+This is particularly relevant to mitigating future risks, preventing reoccurrence of similar breaches, and improving personal information handling processes in line with expectations of the community and regulators.

 DBPs should include: